Should I Update My iPhone/iPad to iOS 9

 This article is aimed to help you make a final decision about whether you should update your iPhone or iPad to iOS 9.
 What's more, you can refer to this Common iOS 9 Problems and Fixes guide to get some useful tips if you have decided to upgrade to iOS 9 right now.

-The release of new iPhones – iPhone 7 (Plus) is another big even in September, and the new iPhones will be available on Sep.
-16, 2016.
-Should you upgrade to an new iPhone 7/7 Plus?
-If your answer is “YES”, here we offer you a compete guide to upgrade to iPhone 7, including how to backup old iPhone data, activate new iPhone 7, transfer data to new iPhone, make new iPhone run faster, and top tips for saving battery on iPhone 7, etc.
+The release of new iPhones is another big event in September.
+Should you upgrade to a new iPhone 8/8 Plus, or iPhone X?
+If your answer is “YES”, here we offer you a compete guide to upgrade to iPhone 8/X, including how to backup old iPhone data, activate new iPhone 8/X, transfer data to new iPhone, make new iPhone run faster, and top tips for saving battery on iPhone 8/X, etc.

 Part 1.
 Should You Update Your iPhone/iPad to iOS 9: Pros